second-state/MEGA/README.md

 }
 ```

 Finally, in the main application we will configure an outbound database (a cloud database instance specified in `DATABASE_URL`) and an inbound data source (a webhook at `http://my.ip:3344`).
 Other inbound methods are also supported.
-For example, you can configure the ETL function to receive messages from a Kafka queue or a Redis table.
+For example, you can configure the ETL function to receive messages from a [Kafka or Redpanda queue](examples/kafka) or a Redis table.

 ```bash
 #[tokio::main(flavor = "current_thread")]